 - 1. Relevant departmental policies and practices that impact the student experience such as, but not limited to, student recruitment strategies, admission policies, student support services, finance, etc. - 2.
-Relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate for this section.
+Relevant data and information from surveys, focus groups, and other feedback methods and any additional institutional data that is appropriate for this section.